AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Use these checks when sourced audiences do not appear after you create the connection.

-- Confirm files exist at the configured path and comply with the Audience Sourcing Specification.
+* Confirm files exist at the configured path and comply with the Audience Sourcing Specification.
-- Check **[!UICONTROL My data connections]** for errors.
+* Check **[!UICONTROL My data connections]** for errors.
-- Contact Adobe support with the connection name, storage account, and container details if issues persist after 24 hours.
+* Contact Adobe support with the connection name, storage account, and container details if issues persist after 24 hours.

 ### Audiences source but show zero or unexpected identities {#zero-identities}

+Use these checks when audiences appear after sourcing, but the identity counts are zero or lower than expected.

-- Verify that all match key values in your audience files were trimmed, lowercased, and SHA256-hashed before upload.
+* Verify that all match key values in your audience files were trimmed, lowercased, and SHA256-hashed before upload.
 Collaboration does not hash or normalize data on ingestion.
-- Confirm that the match keys present in your files are enabled for your Collaboration account.
+* Confirm that the match keys present in your files are enabled for your Collaboration account.
 See [Set up match keys](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-account#set-up-match-keys).

 ### Connection failed after initial success {#connection-failed}

+Use these checks when a connection was created successfully but later enters a failed state.

-- Verify that the [!DNL Azure] Role Based Access Control role assignment for Adobe's principal was not removed or narrowed.
+* Verify that the [!DNL Azure] RBAC role assignment for Adobe's principal was not removed or narrowed.
-- Confirm files still exist at the path and match the specification.
+* Confirm files still exist at the path and match the specification.

-### Refresh or format errors {#format-errors}
+### Import or format errors {#format-errors}

+Use these checks when sourcing fails because of file structure, hashing, or column-format issues.

-- Ensure new files keep the same column structure and hashing rules as the initial ingest.
+* Ensure all files keep the same column structure and hashing rules as the initial ingest.

 ## Next steps {#next-steps}